Article

 Before anyone looks forward, we look back.

 What did we commit to?
 What actually happened?
-What drove the gap — the plan, the execution, or the environment?
-What do we carry forward?
+What drove the gap: the plan, the execution, or the environment?
+What do we do better next time?

 Simple questions.
 The hard part is making the answers honest.

 The CEO sets the tone.
-If you go first — share a real miss and what you learned — you give everyone else permission to do the same.
-If you get defensive, consciously or not, your team will too.
+If you go first, sharing a real miss and what you learned, you give everyone else permission to do the same.
+If you stay open rather than defensive, your team will follow your lead.

 The Red Team